PoorPocketsMcNewHold/SteamScamSite/README.md

 Copyright © 2019 Goral Kévin Poorpocketsmcnewhold@pm.me
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See http://www.wtfpl.net/ for more details.
+See LICENSE for more details.